 You can make the conversation more pleasant by adding mild humor based on the situation.

 For example, if you’re unable to hear them clearly because of background noise you could make a quick joke about that.
 If your network is known to be problematic, you could blame the misunderstanding on that and just ask them to repeat what they had said.

 You could say:

 “I’m right next to a line of traffic and everyone is in a rush to get where they’re going.
 Why can’t these people let go of their horns?
-Could you repeat what you just said?”
+Kindly share what you just said once more.”

 “Please repeat what you said earlier.
 I was distracted by the crowd.”

 “Making phone calls on the bus is a real challenge, could you repeat that last sentence again?”

 “The network seems to be giving problems again.
 I could barely hear you a while ago.
 Please repeat what you said.”

 If none of this helps and you want to end the phone call, here is a guide for you.